The Best ASX Blue chip Stocks

 BHP (ASX: BHP)

-Broken Hill Proprietary, a mining and resources titan, continues to be a top pick due to its strong financial performance and strategic focus on critical commodities.
-In FY2023, BHP company's annual reports showcase a revenue of USD 53.8 billion and a net profit of USD 12.9 billion.
-The larger company benefits from the high demand for commodities like iron ore, copper, and nickel, driven by global industrialisation and renewable energy trends.
+BHP (which stands for Broken Hill Proprietary) is a a mining and resources titan and continues to be a top pick due to its strong financial performance and strategic focus on critical commodities.
+In FY24, BHP company's annual reports showcase a revenue of US$55.7bn and a net profit of US$7.9bn.
+The larger company benefits from the high demand for commodities like iron ore, nickel and copper, driven by global industrialisation and renewable energy trends.
+The latter commodity is expected to be particularly important over the rest of this decade and that is why BHP nearly paid over US$70bn for Anglo American.

-BHP’s dividend yield stood at USD 1.70 per share in 2023, making it attractive for income-focused investors.
+BHP’s dividend yield stood at US$1.56 per share in 2024, making it attractive for income-focused investors.
 Additionally, its commitment to sustainability, with investments in decarbonisation technologies, aligns with the global shift towards ESG-friendly practices.

 Commonwealth Bank of Australia (ASX: CBA)

 Commonwealth Bank is Australia’s largest bank by market cap, offering stability and paying dividends consistently.
-In FY2023, CBA reported a statutory net profit of AUD 10.16 billion, underpinned by strong retail banking operations and a robust mortgage portfolio.
+CBA has persistently recorded bumper profits of over A$10bn, underpinned by strong retail banking operations and a robust mortgage portfolio.

 CSL Limited (ASX:CSL)